jwodder/ps1.py/README.rst

 -------

---ansi          Format output for direct display --bash          Format output for use in Bash's ``PS1`` (default) -G, --git-only  Only output the Git status string (including leading
+--ansi          Format output for direct display

+--bash          Format output for use in Bash's ``PS1`` (default)

+-G, --git-only  Only output the Git status string (including leading
-                separator); output an empty line if not in a Git repository or if "off" is given on the command line --git-timeout SECONDS
+                separator); output an empty line if not in a Git repository or if "off" is given on the command line

+--git-timeout SECONDS
-                If running ``git status`` takes longer than the given number of seconds (default: 3), disable the Git integration --zsh           Format output for use in zsh's ``PS1`` -V, --version   Display version information and exit -h, --help      Display usage information and exit
+                If running ``git status`` takes longer than the given number of seconds (default: 3), disable the Git integration

+-T THEME, --theme THEME
+                Select the theme to use for coloring prompt elements.
+The available themes are ``dark`` (the default, for use with light text on dark backgrounds) and ``light`` (for use with dark text on light backgrounds).

+--zsh           Format output for use in zsh's ``PS1``

+-V, --version   Display version information and exit

+-h, --help      Display usage information and exit